About College Football Playoffs

 Over the years, the CFP has produced numerous memorable moments.
 In the inaugural 2014-15 season, Ohio State entered as the No. 4 seed and shocked the college football world by defeating top-seeded Alabama in the Sugar Bowl and then dominating Oregon in the championship game.
 Clemson's rise to prominence has also been a hallmark of the CFP era, highlighted by their stunning victory over Alabama in the 2016 championship game with a last-second touchdown pass from Deshaun Watson to Hunter Renfrow.
 Another standout moment occurred in 2021 when Alabama's dominance continued as they routed Ohio State, solidifying Nick Saban's legacy as one of college football's greatest coaches.

 The CFP has not been without its controversies and calls for expansion.
 Fans and analysts have frequently debated the fairness of the four-team structure, arguing that it excludes worthy teams from consideration.
-These discussions have led to an upcoming expansion of the playoffs to 12 teams, beginning in 2024, which promises to bring even more excitement and inclusivity to college football's postseason.
+These discussions led to an expansion of the College Football Playoff to 12 teams beginning in 2024, with Ohio State winning the first-ever 12-team College Football Playoff after the eighth-seeded Buckeyes beat Tennessee, Oregon, Texas and Notre Dame during their remarkable CFP run.
 As the CFP continues to evolve, its impact on the sport and its ability to produce high-stakes drama ensure its place as one of the most captivating events in American sports.

 What is the College Football Playoff schedule?